antonyoneill/selenium/Continuous-Integration.md

 We have a number of Google Compute Engine virtual machines running Ubuntu, currently hosted at {0..29}.ci.seleniumhq.org - they have publicly addressable DNS set up to point [ab](ab.md).{0..29}.ci.seleniumhq.org pointing at them as well, so that cookie tests can do subdomain lookups.

 One of these machines, ci.seleniumhq.org, is running jenkins.
-If you want a login on jenkins, get in touch with dawagner.
+If you want a login on jenkins, get in touch with juangj.
 The Build All Java job polls SCM for changes, and does the following:
-  * Pings http://dashboard.ci.seleniumhq.org/ to let it know a build is happening
   * Does a clean build of the 'release' target, any tests which are going to be run, and any artifacts (e.g. the IEDriverServer executable) which will be required to run those tests
   * Tars up the entire built working directory and publishes it to http://ci.seleniumhq.org/selenium-trunk-r${REVISION}.tgz - this is used later by test runs
   * Publishes the selenium-server-standalone jar to http://ci.seleniumhq.org/selenium-server-standalone-r${REVISION}.tgz - this is copied down directly by [SauceLabs](http://saucelabs.com) when running tests.
   * Zips up the IEDriverServer and publishes it to http://ci.seleniumhq.org/IEDriverServer-Win32-r${REVISION}.zip - this is copied down directly by [SauceLabs](http://saucelabs.com) to run IE tests
-  * Publishes an updated ignores.json to http://ci.seleniumhq.org/jarib/ignores.json
 This machine is backed by a 1TB persistent disk, which can hold many build artifacts, but they should be cleared out occasionally (particularly when moving disk between zones).

 When this build is successful, it triggers downstream builds for each OS/browser/test combination we care about.
 It also triggers a downstream clean build to ensure our maven poms are still in order ("Maven build").